epfl-ada/ada-2024-project-bigdada/README.md

 - Developed the structure of the website.
 - Ensured consistent styling throughout the website to maintain a uniform appearance.
 - Updated the README
+- Write the conclusion

 ### 3. Nicolas
 - Developed and implemented the solution for research question 2.
 - Assisted in ensuring consistent styling across the website.
+- Write the conclusion

 ### 4. Marie
 - Analyzed and documented the results for research question 1.